alan-turing-institute/scivision/frontend/src/pages/About/content.md

 If you use Scivision in you research, please [cite us](https://github.com/alan-turing-institute/scivision/blob/main/CITATION.cff).
 You can also view and contribute to the Scivision community on [Zenodo](https://zenodo.org/communities/scivision/).

-The Scivision Project is funded by [The Alan Turing Institute](https://www.turing.ac.uk/).
+The Scivision Project was founded by [The Alan Turing Institute](https://www.turing.ac.uk/).